I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 Kailua Beach

-Kailua Beach is a US No. 1 beach where you can enjoy scenery that represents Hawaii.
+Kailua Beach is the No. 1 beach in the US where you can enjoy spectacularly scenic views that represent Hawaii.

-The powder-like white sand beach and the beautiful emerald green sea create one of the most beautiful views in Hawaii!
+The powdery white sand beach and the beautiful emerald green sea are one of the most beautiful sights in Hawaii!

-Since then, it has been a regular on best beach award lists, and the number of visitors and its popularity continue to grow every year.
+It has been a regular in Best Beach Awards ever since, and the number of visitors and its popularity continue to increase every year.

-It does not feel as crowded as Waikiki, and it retains an atmosphere where locals spend their time slowly.
+It does not have the crowded feeling like Waikiki, and there is an atmosphere where locals spend their time relaxing.

 See more about Kailua Beach